Anorexia and Dieting: What’s The Connection

 You might notice yourself thinking about food 80% or more of your day.
 This might be a key indicator that dieting and obsessing over food is transitioning into anorexia or another type of eating disorder.

-Pro Ana Weight Loss Diets
+Pro Ana Pro Mia Diets

 Pro ana weight loss is designed to: